sourabhskc/Docker_Project/README.md

 Docker project

 **In my project i have used two container which are Nextcloud and PostgreSQL.
-I linked each other using Docker.**
+I linked each other using Docker**

 What is Docker compose ?